Considering that we’ve been in the browser game a lot shorter than the browsers ahead of us, this is quite an achievement.

 Many have called Linux the most secure OS.
 Some Linux distributions have been built specifically around security.

 Vivaldi is built with privacy and security as a priority and gives you full control of settings critical to keeping your data safe.
-Vivaldi is continuously updated.
+Vivaldi blocks sites from tracking you around the web so that you can browse privately.

 Anyone who’s followed Vivaldi over the years knows that although we’re built using Chromium, this is where the similarities with Chrome end.